schneider7/GitHooks/README.md

   - For trigger options, select "issues", "pull request", and "pull request reviews".

-  For authorization, you only need a 40-digit OAuth access token specific to your GitHub repo, rather than your username/password for authentication.
+  For authorization, you only need a 40-digit OAuth access token specific to your GitHub account, rather than your username/password for authentication.
 You will want to [limit the scope of the access token when you request it](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).

   Give it repo scope.